 The increasing popularity of nootropics is a fairly recent trend in the health industry.
-They have been praised for their abilities to increase mental function and cognition, increase focus and problem-solving skills and even used for mood enhancement.
+They have been praised for their abilities to improve mental function and cognition, increase focus and problem-solving skills and even used for energy enhancement.
 L-Theanine is one of the most highly regarded nootropics that has come to light in recent years for its antidepressant properties.
 It has some very beneficial effects for the human mind.
 The supplementation of L-Theanine for anxiety, depression, and stress relief are among the many advantages.

 Since its discovery, L-Theanine has been closely analyzed to determine what positive effects it can have on the human brain.
 Recently, several studies confirmed the use of L-Theanine for anxiety as a natural remedy can be quite useful.
 Additionally, this amino acid is capable of relieving the effects of depression and stress as well.
 L-Theanine can even improve memory and learning and energy levels when taken in conjunction with caffeine.